 UK is still testing less than 15,000 people for coronavirus each day

+The UK Government should offer a £1billion prize to any laboratory that can process 10million coronavirus tests a day, according to a Nobel Prize-winning economist.

+Paul Romer, a professor at New York University, said the huge sum would light a fire under university and private labs to rapidly scale up their swabbing capacity.

-The UK is still carrying out fewer than 15,000 coronavirus tests every day despite promises to swab 100,000 people daily by the end of the month.
+Britain is still carrying out fewer than 15,000 coronavirus tests every day – despite promises to swab 100,000 people daily by the end of the month.

-But that number fell by more than a thousand to 18,091 the following day and plummeted to 14,982 daily tests by Tuesday.
+But that number fell by more than a thousand to 18,091 the following day and then plummeted to 14,982 daily tests by Tuesday.
+It is unclear why.

-If the UK was to continue testing around 15,000 people a day it would take more than 12 years for every Briton to be swabbed.
+If the UK was to continue testing around 15,000 people a day it would take around 12 years for every Briton to be swabbed.

+Shortages of trained staff, swabs and chemicals are thought to be to blame for the UK’s meagre testing programme – as well as the Government’s slow response to the crisis.

+Several private labs – which have the capacity to conduct thousands of tests a day – have said their offers to help the Government have fallen on deaf ears, including one today that claimed it has been ignored for a month.

+‘But if they were competing for a billion pound prize.
+You’d have 10million tests a day, I think within a month.
+And then we would just stop this hand-wringing of, “Oh we don’t know if we can do this.”

+‘In the US, we produce and distribute 300million soft drinks a day.
+An economy that can do that can produce 30million tests a day if it’s important for us to do it.’

-The sluggish progress means it is unlikely the UK will be able to scale up capacity within a fortnight to meet its ambitious 100,000 target.
+The UK’s sluggish testing progress means it is unlikely it will be able to scale up capacity within a fortnight to meet its ambitious 100,000 target.

 For comparison, in the last two weeks the country has went from testing little over 10,000 people a day to almost 15,000.